Gavster765/ROPSynth/notes.md

 • Allow more operations in cegis api
 • Double moves?
 • Check new store order
+• Increase timeout??
+• Use cegis for not?

 DONE:
 • Extend language to include basic loops using jump gadgets